-Written down credentials (e.g. memorised secrets), and dedicated devices that store or generate credentials (e.g. security keys, smart cards and one-time password tokens), when kept together with systems they are used to authenticate to can increase the likelihood of malicious actors gaining unauthorised access to systems.
-For example, when smart cards are left on desks, one-time password tokens are left in laptop computer bags, security keys are left connected to computers or passphrases are written down and stuck to computer monitors.
-Furthermore, obscuring credentials as they are entered into systems can assist in protecting them against screen scrapers and shoulder surfers.
+Obscuring credentials as they are entered into systems can assist in protecting them against screen scrapers and shoulder surfers.
+In addition, physical credentials, such as written down credentials (e.g. memorised secrets) and dedicated devices that store or generate credentials (e.g. security keys, smart cards and one-time password tokens), when kept together with systems they are used to authenticate to, can increase the likelihood of malicious actors gaining unauthorised access to systems.
+For example, when smart cards are left on card readers, one-time password tokens are left in laptop computer bags, security keys are left connected to computers or passphrases are written down and stuck to computer monitors.
+To reduce this security risk, physical credentials should be keep separate from systems they are used to authenticate to, except for when performing authentication activities.